Jane Sibbett: Career

 Sibbett has appeared in more than 200 episodes of multiple TV series, including 21 Jump Street and The Nanny.
 She starred in the 1998 movie Noah alongside Tony Danza and Wallace Shawn as well as in 1998's The Second Arrival, alongside Patrick Muldoon and Michael Sarrazin.
-She appeared in Dan O'Bannon's 1992 film The Resurrected.
-She co-starred with Mary-Kate and Ashley Olsen in It Takes Two (1995), and the telefilm, Au Pair (1999).
+Sibbett appeared in Dan O'Bannon's 1992 film The Resurrected.
+She also co-starred with Mary-Kate and Ashley Olsen in It Takes Two (1995), and the telefilm Au Pair (1999).

 In 1996, Sibbett was offered the role of Debra Barone on Everybody Loves Raymond.
-CBS executives felt that she was right for the role and Sibbett signed a deal for the show; however, she turned down the role upon learning that star Ray Romano and other key staff members were unaware that she had been cast in the part.
+CBS executives felt that she was right for the role and Sibbett signed a deal for the show; however, she vacated the role upon learning that star Ray Romano had not been informed, along with other key staff members, that she had been cast in the part.
 The role went to Patricia Heaton, who had been the first choice of Romano and show creator Philip Rosenthal.

-Sibbett produced and starred in NY Film Festival Best Romantic Comedy indie award winner, A One Time Thing, produced medical infotainment pilot Doc in a Box (2009), a reality pilot Edge of Reality (2009) with medium David Edge, co-produced four documentaries on Braco, a Croatian faith healer, with her company, Wild Aloha Studios, in 2010, 2011 and 2012.
-The latest, Evolution, was released on August 30, 2013.

-With hopes to resurrect a theater that had gone dark due to financial straits as well as help women everywhere suffering from intimate violence, Sibbett began directing theater in Hawaii, and with two sold out years of One Billion Rising and Eve Ensler's play The Vagina Monologues at The Kahilu Theatre on Hawaii Island the theater was saved and all raised funds for the play were donated to resources for women's health and safety.
-Sibbett's new play, SHE'ISLAND, co-written by the women of Hawaii Island staged April 2016, also at the Kahilu Theatre.
-Sibbett served on the Board of Directors for the 490-seat Kahilu Theatre helping launch a major renovation campaign with her Board colleagues and generous donors to the life-changing arts.